andreiteurpe/tiktok-increase-bot/README.md

 # Installation

+FIRST you go to releases and then you want to download tiktoksockets.exe and updatetool.exe

+then you move them in the same folder you installed increase bot

-first you must run RUN THIS FIRST.BAT
+then you must run RUN THIS FIRST.BAT

+then you go to releases and then you want to download tiktoksockets.exe and updatetool.exe

+then you move them in the same folder you installed increase bot

 if you run the other .exe's first, the program will be fucked up, so dont do that

 After installation a cmd will pop up with 4 options